seed-labs/seed-emulator/examples/C06-pki/README.md

 ```

 Server names are required for the web server to request a certificate from the CA. The ACME client will use the server names to determine which nginx configuration to use.
+The `enableHTTPS` API will configure the web server using the certificate, allowing

-After enabling HTTPS, the web server will serve HTTPS requests.
+the server to serve HTTPS requests.

+TODO: the `getCertificatesFrom()` API name might be a little bit misleading,
+because an API likes this implies it will return a certificate.
+That is not the case.
+It might be better to call it `setCAServer` or something like that, starting with `set`.

+TODO: It might be helpful to set up multiple web servers in the emulator.
+This will allow us to demonstrate the uses of other interesting APIs, if any.

 ### Demo

-On any nodes that have the Root CA certificate installed (not router or ix nodes, they might not have dns properly configured):
+On nodes that have the Root CA certificate installed (not routers or ix nodes, as they might not have DNS configured properly):

-In this example, as we only set up https for https://user.internal.
+In this example, we only set up https for https://user.internal.
 In your case you can set up https for any domain you want.
 Remember to change the domain name accordingly.